Brenda McCurdy, Math

 2nd period - Geometry

 7th Period - Geometry

-Geometry - This course follows the mastery of math program which allows students to master the standards in Geometry and prepare students for the Aspire test administered by the state of Arkansas.
-Geometry is designed to emphasize the study of the properties and applications of common geometric figures in two and three dimensions.
+Geometry - Geometry is designed to emphasize the study of the properties and applications of common geometric figures in two and three dimensions.
 It includes the study of transformations and right triangle trigonometry.
 Inductive and deductive thinking skills are used in problem solving situations, and applications to the real world are stressed.
 It also emphasizes writing proofs and creating constructions to verify and prove the properties of geometric figures.
-Students who complete Geometry should take Algebra II next.
-Grades are weighted so that 10% of the grade is homework, 10% of the grade are quizzes, and 80% of the grade are tests.
+Students who complete Geometry should take Algebra II the following year.
+Grades are weighted so that 10% of the grade is homework, 10% of the grade are quizzes and writing prompts, and 80% of the grade are tests.

 Statistics/Finance - This course is an introduction to statistical reasoning with an emphasis on concepts and traditional statistical methods.
 Topics include sampling and experimentation, descriptive statistics, probability, binomial and normal distributions, estimation, single sample and two sample hypothesis tests for means, proportions, and standard deviation.
 We will also examine budgeting, the concept of interest as related to loans and credit cards, and the importance of saving money as we delve into the Finance part of this course.

 The use of a TI 84 calculator is needed.
 Classroom sets are available for use at school but one is recommended for home use.
 Grades are weighted so that 10% of the grade is homework, 10% of the grade are group projects that use the concepts covered in each chapter, and 80% of the grade are tests.

 For All students: